mezanddav/architect.cftools/README.md

 Step by step install the agent.
 The license is on [Discord](https://discord.com/channels/373098389174484992/1312066884467953775/1316064473097699419).

+### Tools Architect Pricing
+Details provided by: _Philipp_

+_One-time purchase: €140 (includes 2 agents).
+Subscription: €6 per month per agent.
+Volume licensing: Custom pricing for 10+ agents or resellers.
+No limits on the number of servers per agent.
+Final pricing details will be available in the CFCloud panel upon release._

 Take note of the Agent installation path: `/opt/cftools/architect/agent/`

 `cd /opt/cftools/architect/agent/`